Stockline Plastics factory explosion: Public Inquiry

 In July 2009, Lord Gill's Report was published.
+His inquiry cost £1.9 million and was published 13 months after his appointment.
+It was described favourably in 2024 by the Times as "short, sharp and hard-hitting" in contrast to many subsequent inquiries.
+In Appendix 4 of the Report Lord Gill set out the chronological process operated by him.
+In the Preface he stated he did this to assist other inquiries in the future.

 As well as being critical of the companies involved, it noted failings by the Health & Safety Executive's supervision and inspection regime.
 The Report contained various recommendations relating to proper safety protocols concerning the storage and use of liquid petroleum gas.

 Memorial

 In May 2007, a memorial garden was unveiled.